erguotou520/vue-fullstack/README.md

 $ vue init erguotou520/vue-fullstack my-project
 $ cd my-project
 $ npm install
+# If you choose not to use vue-i18n, you need to run remove:i18n to replace the file with default locale text.
+If you have chosen vue-i18n, skip this step
+$ npm run remove:i18n
 # This runs a express server
 $ npm run server
 # Open other terminal and cd into my-project